New here? First time using Claude and Canva? Start with Section 03 to get your accounts set up, then come back to explore.

 Canva + Claude, together.

-Once Claude and Canva are connected, you can describe what you need in plain English and Claude will build an on-brand Canva design for you.
-This is the fastest path from idea to publishable graphic.
-Especially for the brand-new-to-design among us.
+Once your accounts are connected and your Radiant Project is set up, you can describe what you need in plain English and Claude will build an on-brand Canva design for you.
+This is the fastest path from idea to publishable graphic, especially for the brand-new-to-design among us.

 How it works.